veliovgroup/spiderable-middleware/README.md

 __This is SERVER only package.
 For NPM make sure it's imported only in Node.js.__

 We made this package with developers in mind.
-It's well written in a very simple way, hackable, and easily tunable to meet all projects needs, it can be used to turn dynamic pages into rendered, cached, and lightweight static pages, just set `botsUA` to `['.*']`.
-This is the best option to offload servers unless a website gets updated more often than once in 4 hours.
+It's well written in a very simple way, hackable, and easily tunable to meet all projects needs.
+This is the best option to offload bot's traffic from your servers to pre-rendering engine.

 - __Note__: *This package proxies real HTTP headers and response code, to reduce overwhelming requests, try to avoid HTTP-redirect headers, like* `Location` *.
 Read how to [return genuine status code](https://github.com/veliovgroup/spiderable-middleware#return-genuine-status-code) and [handle JS-redirects](https://github.com/veliovgroup/spiderable-middleware#javascript-redirects)*
 - __Note__: This is __server only package__.
 This package should be imported/initialized only within server code base